Darxo/Hardened/README.md

 - Introduce new **Cursed** effect.
 It allows the character to resurrect even after receiving a fatality.
 It is given to **Fallen Heroes**
 - Introduce new **Bite Reach** effect, which reduces headshot chance by 10% and increases chance to receive headshot by 10%
 	- This effect is given to all **Dogs**, **Wolfs** and **Hyenas**
+- Weapons in the bags of NPCs will now have randomized Condition, similar to their equipped weapons

 ### Specific Changes